typst/packages/packages/preview/grotesk-cv/0.1.0/template/cover.typ

 #v(20pt)

-#cvSection("Senior AI Engineer in search of a news challenges")
+#cv-section("Senior AI Engineer in search of a news challenges")

 #v(10pt)